-1. Why should we employ you rather than one of the other candidates?
+Why should we employ you rather than one of the other candidates?

 Use this question to really sell yourself.
-You do want the interviewer to pick you so really emphasis your strong points, your unique attributes and why you would be a brilliant person to employ.
+You do want the interviewer to pick you so really emphasise your strong points, your unique attributes and why you would be a brilliant person to employ.

-2. Why do you want to work at this company?
+Why do you want to work at this company?

-3. Have you done anything or taken any courses to further your experience?
+Have you done anything or taken any courses to further your experience?

 Let the employer know what you have achieved and do take pride in what you have done, it will make you look like you really care about your career and take it seriously.

 “I am constantly looking to improve my skills.
-My IT skills have improved greatly and are now very strong and over the years my interpersonal skills have grown as I work with different people at all levels of the company.
+My IT skills have improved greatly and are now very strong and over the years my interpersonal skills have grown as I work with different people at all levels of business.
 I haven’t had the opportunity to complete any formal training but I do keep up to date with the industry by reading lots of articles on LinkedIn and other publications for assistants.
 I am very open to additional training and would love the opportunity to develop myself further.”

-4. How do you work under pressure?
+How do you work under pressure?

 “I’ve had jobs in the past that have been highly pressurised and I’ve found that I cope well with that and actually don’t mind working to tight deadlines because at least I know what has to be done each day!
 I always find that chocolate and a nice glass of red wine helps to alleviate any pressure at the end of a long day!”

-5. What motivates you at work?
+What motivates you at work?